mhtfc/Global-Layoffs-Analysis/README.md

 Funds Raised

-Data Quality & Preparation Approach (SQL)
+🧹 Data Quality & Preparation (SQL)

-The raw dataset was not analysis-ready and contained several quality issues that could lead to misleading conclusions if left unaddressed.
+The raw dataset was not analysis-ready and contained multiple quality issues that could distort insights if left unresolved.

-Key Issues Identified
+Issues Identified

 Missing values in critical business fields

-Inconsistent naming across industries and countries
+Inconsistent naming of industries and countries

 Duplicate records

-Dates stored as text rather than date format
+Dates stored as text instead of date format

-Rows with incomplete layoff information
+Records with incomplete layoff information

 Cleaning Approach

-All data preparation was performed using SQL to ensure repeatability and scalability:
+All data preparation was performed using SQL to ensure scalability and repeatability:

 Removed duplicate records

 Standardized industry and country names

-Filtered out records with insufficient layoff information
+Filtered out incomplete layoff records

 Converted date fields and created time-based attributes

 Prepared clean, structured tables for analysis and visualization

-SQL scripts used for cleaning and analysis are available in the /sql folder.
+📁 SQL scripts used for cleaning and analysis are available in the /sql folder.

-Key Metrics
+📊 Key Metrics (KPIs)

 Total Employees Laid Off: 383,159